Visiting Barcelona in September 2023

 • Comfortable shoes or sandals

 • Travel adapter: The electrical outlets in Spain are different than in the US, so make sure to bring a travel adapter so you can charge your electronics.
+Check out this compact two-pin round adapter

 • Travel documents: Don’t forget to bring your passport, travel insurance, and any other important documents you may need.

-Events in Barcelona in September 2023
+What to do in Barcelona in September 2023

 La Diada: September 11, 2023. ‘mericans say September 11th, Catalans say National Day of Catalonia.
 La Diada commemorates a day in 1714 when Barcelona city fell to Spanish troops.
 The past few years, the significance of La Diada has intensified due to the ongoing political tension with Catalan independence.
 Expect to see mostly peaceful marches and lots of red-and-yellow Catalan flags.
 Shops and restaurants are closed.